brentini/Blender-Add-on-Manager/README.md

-# GitHub-Search-Code-API
-API for GitHub: Search Code without specifying repository and so on
+# Blender Add-on Manager for GitHub